MajZ15/trgovina/README.md

 # EP Trgovina Backend

-PHP back for an online store.
-A project for the Electronic Business course.
+PHP backend for an online store.
+Build for a project for the Electronic Business course.

 ## Prerequisites